coreyg-gh/free-genai-bootcamp-2025/lang-portal/readme-week1.md

 print('Database initialized successfully!')
 "

-## test db creation with no other setup
+## tested db creation with no other setup
-Accepted the answer but the environment was not initialized.
+Accepted the answer but the environment was not initialized as expected.

-##  Created environment with:
+##  Created the environment with:
 cd /Users/corey/Documents\ -\ Local/Training/GenAI_Bootcamp/local-dev/lang-portal/backend-flask && python3 -m venv venv

 ## Installed the dependencies